Military car loans: Drive away with a deal

-U.S. military members have an advantage when it comes to buying a car.
+When it comes to buying a car, U.S. military members have an advantage.
 Many lenders offer special military auto loans that work just like regular auto loans, but with better loan terms.

-Longer repayment period.
-Regular auto loans tend to have 36, 48 or 60 month terms, with shorter term loans offering lower interest rates.
+- Longer repayment period.
+Regular auto loans tend to have 36-, 48- or 60-month terms, with shorter term loans offering lower interest rates.
 Military auto loans offer even longer options for repayment periods.

 How to qualify for a military car loan